upasadena/interactive-cyoa-tutorial/docs/appendix/about.md

 * Realized I had skipped some Object functions purely because I was going to address them in their other sections.
 So I made a title and linked them to where they are actually hosted.
+* Moved a whole section of the Words tutorial to the Reference
+* Added Web Programming resources in Resources
+* Added a bit to the Reference
+* Finished Static Background section
+* Fixed some dead links (have to get a tool to check for that)

+[Download the source code][dl-0.9.0]{ .md-button }

 ### v0.8.0
 _Released on 2023-07-10 at 00:47:05 UTC_